emmadicienzo/Emma-s_Portfolio/content/post/hello-world/index.md

 ## Website Purpose
 - display my programming abilities
-- target audience: future employers, those in the SLP community
+- target audience: those in the SLP community, students taking linguistics courses

 ## More Information
 For more information about this theme, check the documentation: https://docs.stack.jimmycai.com/